TypeStrong/typedoc/README.md

 Starting with version 0.2, TypeDoc no longer can predict whether files should be treated as modules or whether the project should be compiled into one big namespace.
-You must specify the `mode` argument in order to change the behaviour of TypeDoc.
+You must specify the `mode` argument in order to change the behavior of TypeDoc.

 ### Arguments